mrcodelab/UnitVictimAdvocate/README.md

 # UnitVictimAdvocate
 A bot project to provide military resource information to sexual assault victims detected on r/Army

-Resources provided in this repository are offered freely to anyone seeking \n help.
+Resources provided in this repository are offered freely to anyone seeking help.